pandoc-jp/pandoc-doc-ja/users-guide.rst

    pandoc -t beamer habits.txt -V theme:Warsaw -o habits.pdf

-Note that header attributes will turn into slide attributes (on a ``<div>`` or ``<section>``) in HTML slide formats, allowing you to style individual slides.
-In beamer, the only header attribute that affects slides is the ``allowframebreaks`` class, which sets the ``allowframebreaks`` option, causing multiple slides to be created if the content overfills the frame.
+Note that heading attributes will turn into slide attributes (on a ``<div>`` or ``<section>``) in HTML slide formats, allowing you to style individual slides.
+In beamer, the only heading attribute that affects slides is the ``allowframebreaks`` class, which sets the ``allowframebreaks`` option, causing multiple slides to be created if the content overfills the frame.
 This is recommended especially for